tupini07/rut/README.md

 - ability to read file instead of only being able to read from stdin
 - Ability to optionally "grep" incoming lines directly within rut
     - ex: `cat Cargo.toml | rut --grep " = " -r "(.?*) = (.?*)" -t "key: '{{1}}' - value: '{{2}}'"`
+        - This means: only apply `rut` regex to the lines which match the _grep_
 - potentially allow to specify color of output in template?

 ## Installing